rlberry-py/rlberry/docs/basics/userguide/benchmarks.md

 (benchmarks)=

-# How to seed your experiment
+# How to use benchmarks

 Rlberry has a tool to download some benchmarks if you need to compare your agent with them.